The Complete Travel Guide to Wanaka, New Zealand

 - Work as a team to explore Lake Wanaka by double kayak (on Viator and Tripadvisor)

-Find out more about each romantic activity, as well as a few others, in 10 Romantic Activities in Wanaka for Couples.
+Find out more about each romantic activity, as well as a few others, in the 10 Romantic Activities in Wanaka for Couples.

 While Wanaka offers almost all types of accommodation, if you’re looking for something a little bit special, then consider one of the cute boutique lodges in the area.
 Find out more in the 7 Best Romantic Accommodations in Wanaka.